Bell’s Palsy Symptoms and Treatment in Orange County, CA

-Bell?s Palsy is a temporary facial paralysis that causes half of the face to droop, similar to the appearance of an individual experiencing a stroke.
-Fortunately, the drooping caused by Bell?s Palsy is not a sign of a life threatening condition such as a stroke.
+Bell’s Palsy is a temporary facial paralysis that causes half of the face to droop, similar to the appearance of an individual experiencing a stroke.
+Fortunately, the drooping caused by Bell’s Palsy is not a sign of a life-threatening condition such as a stroke.
+Our board-certified otolaryngologists specialize in diagnosing and treating Bell’s Palsy.
+Call (714) 447-4100 to schedule an appointment at our ENT office in Fullerton, CA today!

 Bell?s Palsy is caused by some sort of damage or trauma to the facial nerves.
 This causes the function of the nerve to be disrupted, resulting in an interruption in signals from the brain to the facial muscles.
 Without these signals, the muscles of the face become weak or paralyzed, which causes a drooping appearance.